Skip to main content

 Parking

-Visit the Commencement campus interactive map to view available parking lots, including disability parking.
+Visit App State’s interactive campus map to view available commencement parking, including disability parking.

-Guests should plan to be parked at least 45 minutes prior to when the commencement ceremony is scheduled to begin.
+Plan to be parked at least one hour prior to when the commencement ceremony is scheduled to begin.
 This is to allow sufficient time to navigate from parking lots to the Holmes Center and be seated.

 Will shuttles be available?

-Courtesy shuttles are available to pick up guests at Peacock Lot.
-These shuttles will run a continuous loop from Peacock Lot to the Holmes Center.
-Guests are strongly encouraged to arrive early.
+Courtesy shuttles are available to pick up graduates/guests at Peacock Lot and New River Hall Lot.
+Graduates/guests are strongly encouraged to arrive early.

 Accessibility Information

-Where is the accessibility seating in the Holmes Center?
+Where is accessible seating in the Holmes Center?

 Is wheelchair assistance available?